 STEM PROGRAM opportunities

-Our STEM Laboratory operates an after school research program for middle (grades 6th-8th) and high school students from 3:00 PM to 5:30 PM Mondays and Thursdays each week of the school year starting in September 11, 2017.
-Registration for this program starts August 4, 2017.
-To register and for more information, click here.
+Our STEM Laboratory operates an after school research program for middle (grades 6th-8th) and high school students from 3:00 PM to 5:30 PM 2 days per week of the school year starting September 23, 2019; these programs are ongoing until April 30, 2020.
+The After School Program takes place in the NHAS STEM Lab Building located on the Crossroads Academy Campus in Lyme NH.
+To register and for more information, please click here.

 Each participant in any one of our 3-week programs will be fully immersed in all aspects of original laboratory research.
 As part of an authentic STEM experience, each participant will be encouraged to utilize creative thinking and analytical skills to develop their own scientific hypothesis and design their own investigation.
 Expert scientists will guide the participants through literature research to develop a sound experimental design and choose from a variety of experimental techniques available in our lab to execute their experiments.
 Successful completion of each investigation will require engineering and problem-solving skills as the participant builds and adapts scientific instruments to the evolving needs of their investigation.
 In the final week, all participants will apply advanced statistical analysis on their data and prepare an oral presentation of their research to a group of scientists and guests.